Table of Contents

 Merchants who receive a chargeback for a transaction placed with an American Express card may encounter reason code C08, which indicates a disputed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually either friendly fraud or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code C08 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 American Express chargeback reason code C08 falls under the “Card Member Disputes” category.
 The shorthand description is “Goods/Services Not Received or Only Partially Received.”
-With this reason code, the cardholder is claiming that they did not receive the goods or services they purchased, or that they were only given a partial delivery of what was promised.
+With this reason code, the cardholder is claiming that they did not receive the goods or services they purchased.

 This chargeback can result when the merchant really does fail to deliver, but it can also result from miscommunications or assumptions on the customer’s part—and of course, from friendly fraud too.